FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 The `Conclusion` data type defines the abstract concept for a basic genealogical data item.

-In formal discussions of the genealogical research process, the term "conclusion" usually has a more specific meaning and is used to refer to a fully "proven" conclusion in accordance with the [Genealogical Proof Standard](http://www.bcgcertification.org/resources/standard.html).
+In formal discussions of the genealogical research process, the term "conclusion" usually has a more specific meaning and is used to refer to an "accepted" hypothesis in accordance with the [Genealogical Proof Standard](http://www.bcgcertification.org/resources/standard.html).
-The name of the `Conclusion` data type does not imply a formal association with the term "conclusion" as described by the genealogical research process.
-Rather, the name refers to the notion any information that is interpreted from an "original" is in some way a "conclusion"&mdash;even if the interpreter was diligent in representing the information verbatim as it was found in the original.
+The name of the `Conclusion` data type is not meant to be associated with the definition of the term "conclusion" as it is described in the genealogical research process.
+Rather, the name refers to the notion that any information that is interpreted from an "original" is in some way a "conclusion"&mdash;even if the interpreter was diligent in representing the information verbatim as it was found in the original.

 ### identifier